 Mac Campus Intramural Soccer Rules (outdoors)

-This is intramurals with different levels of players and intensity.
-Have fun, play hard but avoid unnecessary aggression and/or contact.
-Everyone wants to play; Nobody wants to get hurt.
+This is intramurals: recreational sports organized within a particular institution or a set geographic area.
+Players come with different levels of expertise and intensity.
+Have fun, play hard, but avoid unnecessary aggression and/or contact.
+Everyone wants to play.
+Nobody wants to get hurt.

 • Each player must show their validated I.D. card to the referee (ref) prior to the start of the game and indicate the team that they are on.

 • After the ref has confirmed your I.D. card, take the appropriate colored pinnie and report your number to the ref.